serenorg/serendb/docs/pageserver-walredo.md

 bespoken Rust code, and are not sent over to the WAL redo process.
 This includes SLRU-related WAL records, like commit records.
-SLRUs don't use the standard Postgres buffer manager, so dealing with them in the Neon WAL redo mode would require quite a few changes to Postgres code and special handling in the protocol anyway.
+SLRUs don't use the standard Postgres buffer manager, so dealing with them in the SerenDB WAL redo mode would require quite a few changes to Postgres code and special handling in the protocol anyway.

 Some record types that include a full-page-image (e.g. XLOG_FPI) are